WordPress/gutenberg/packages/scripts/README.md

 ### `wp-scripts lint-js`

 Helps enforce coding style guidelines for your JavaScript files.
-It uses [eslint](https://eslint.org/) with no rules provided (we plan to add zero config support in the near future).
-You can specify your own rules as described in [eslint docs](https://eslint.org/docs/rules/).
+It uses [eslint](https://eslint.org/) with the set of recommended rules defined in [@wordpress/eslint-plugin](https://www.npmjs.com/package/@wordpress/eslint-plugin) npm package.
+You can override default rules with your own as described in [eslint docs](https://eslint.org/docs/rules/).

 _Example:_